 1 Full Day

 This day hike is moderate to strenuous and can be very crowded.
 We leave early in the morning (3am) to beat the crowds and arrive at the top first.
-We also hike to the Red Valley Pass to see the deep red hues of the mountains on the other side of Vinicunca – a stunning example of mother nature at her finest!
+We also hike to the Red Valley Pass (weather/time permitting) to see the deep red hues of the mountains on the other side of Vinicunca – a stunning example of mother nature at her finest!

 A less strenuous day hike to another section of the Rainbow Mountains (Palcoyo) is the Three Rainbow Mountains Palcoyo Day Tour, suitable for all fitness levels.
 Another exceptionally beautiful day hike is the Lake Humantay One Day Hike.